shivalkarrahul/ci-cd-workshop/README.md

 > 💡 **Tip for Beginners:** Make sure you note down your account email and password, as you’ll need them throughout the workshop.

 ![AWS Console](artifacts/2-aws-console.png)

 ---

-Here’s a refined, beginner-friendly version of your GitHub section:

----